rkdarst/dragunov/README.txt

 sh build.sh -D FFid=1

 you must specify -D FFid=<integer> in order to select which force field to use.
+Look in dragunov_c.c for info on what force field has which number.

 Some force fields allow specification of another parameter, like -D LJsigma=<float>

+Some force fields will print out info on chosen parameters.

 FILES
 ~~~~~

 dragunov.py  -- Main python file.
-Imports dragunov_c.so
+Imports dragunov_c.so to do
+                simulations.
+Look at the bottom of this file for
+                demos of how to use dragunov.

 dragunov_c.c -- C shared library.
 This is complied via build.sh